 Then I attached the wires, one to each of the two screws on the socket, by bending the ends of each wire into the shape of a “U”:

 Then I wrapped each wire around each of the screws and tightened them with my screwdriver:

 (Wrap the wire around clockwise, so that when you tighten the screws, the wire doesn’t get twisted off.)

-Then I replaced the socket shell and pushed it firmly back in place.
+Then I secured it with the nut and replaced the socket shell, pushing it firmly back in place.

 And that’s it!
 Not too bad, right?
 Thanks, Dad!!